2018 North Star Genealogy Conference

 Karen Mauer Jones, CG, FGBS

-Thomas W. Jones, PhD, CG, CGI, FASG, FNGS Tom Jones is an award-winning author, editor, educator, and researcher focusing on methods for challenging genealogical problems.
+Thomas W. Jones, PhD, CG, CGL, FASG, FNGS Tom Jones is an award-winning author, editor, educator, and researcher focusing on methods for challenging genealogical problems.
 He coordinates courses at GRIP, IGHR, and SLIG institutes, and speaks often for local, state, national, and international genealogical societies.
 Since 2002 he has co-edited the National Genealogical Society Quarterly, and he wrote Mastering Genealogical Documentation and Mastering Genealogical Proof.

 Tom has been pursuing his ancestry since 1963.
 For the first twenty-five years he was clueless about what he was trying to accomplish and how to do it.
 When he started climbing the genealogy learning curve he repeatedly experienced the challenges, joys, and rewards of tracing ancestors reliably and of fully understanding their lives.
 Tom eventually became an award-winning writer, board-certified genealogist, editor of the National Genealogical Society Quarterly, recipient of honors from genealogical organizations, and author of the textbooks Mastering Genealogical Documentation and Mastering Genealogical Proof.
 Using his nearly lifelong teaching career as a springboard, he enjoys teaching at weeklong genealogy institutes, weekend seminars, and local, national, and international genealogy conferences.